Thursday, December 31, 2009

 • milieu - center ("faire la couture milieu dos" = sew the center back seam)

-• les œillets - eyelets, as in the metal kind you press, or hammer ("Poser l'œillet selon repère du patron." = "Apply the metal eyelet at the location indicated on the pattern.")
+• les œillets - eyelets, as in the metal kind you press, or hammer ("Poser l'œillet selon repère du patron." = "Apply the metal eyelet where indicated on the pattern.")

 • ourlet(s) - hem(s)